 Creating your customer’s cloud account

-You’ll need to create an account for your customer before you set up their cameras.
-To do this log into the Videoloft partner portal.
-Once you have logged in, go to ‘Subscribers’ and press ‘Add new’.
-You’ll be asked to create their username/password and select their cloud recording plan
+If you’re a security professional and are adding cloud to a customer installation you’ll need to create an account for your customer before you set up their cameras.
+To do this log into the Videoloft partner portal, go to ‘Subscribers’ and press ‘Add new’.
+You’ll be asked to create their username/password and select their cloud recording plan.